 Google Scholar: https://scholar.google.com/citations?user=aG77NyAAAAAJ&hl=en

 Current CV: JohnMarshallCV.pdf

 Héctor received his BSc in 2009 in Mechatronics Engineering and his PhD in 2017 in Computer Science at Tecnológico de Monterrey, México.
-In the past he collaborated in animal vocalizations research with Charles Taylor (UCLA), and the Malaria Elimination Initiative (UCSF).
-He was awarded one of the 2016 Google Research Awards in Latin America to work on predicting Zika epidemics through the use of social networks; and worked as a consultant for Dr. David L. Smith (UW) in the development of a framework for epidemiological simulations.
-His work focuses on the creation and use of computational individual-based models to contain and eliminate mosquito-borne diseases.
-He is joining the Marshall Lab in July, 2017.
-He loves guitars, singing, Pusheen and FPV quadcopters... oh yeah... and programming!
+In the past, he collaborated in animal vocalizations research with Charles Taylor (UCLA), the Malaria Elimination Initiative (UCSF), worked as a consultant for David L. Smith (UW) in the software development of mosquito-transmitted diseases models, and was awarded one of the 2016 Google Research Awards in Latin America.
+Nowadays, his work focuses on modeling, simulating, and analyzing spatio-temporal aspects of CRISPR-based mosquito control interventions.
+He loves guitars, singing, Pusheen, DataViz, and programming!